Our Vision, Mission and Values

 Since that time, Fair Wisconsin has played a critical role in advancing equality in local communities, including the passage of domestic partner benefits for gay and lesbian employees in Milwaukee County and the cities of Appleton, Racine, Manitowoc, Eau Claire, Kenosha, Janesville and Stevens Point.
 We were also able to support a successful bipartisan effort to protect an inclusive pupil nondiscrimination law from repeal in late 2011.

-Building coalitions with both progressive allies and LGBT partner organizations is the cornerstone of Fair Wisconsin’s success.
-This approach demonstrates the depth and breadth of support that LGBT issues and equality now have in Wisconsin.
-All of our entities are active partners in multiple coalitions, making Fair Wisconsin uniquely positioned to represent the LGBT interests in the broader community.
+Building coalitions with both progressive allies and LGBTQ partner organizations is the cornerstone of Fair Wisconsin’s success.
+This approach demonstrates the depth and breadth of support that LGBTQ issues and equality now have in Wisconsin.
+All of our entities are active partners in multiple coalitions, making Fair Wisconsin uniquely positioned to represent the LGBTQ interests in the broader community.

-With a statewide board of directors and a full-time staff, Fair Wisconsin represents the Badger state in the Equality Federation, the national alliance of state-based LGBT advocacy organizations, and is a proud member of Community Shares of Greater Milwaukee and Community Shares of Wisconsin.
+With a statewide board of directors and a full-time staff, Fair Wisconsin represents the Badger State in the Equality Federation, the national alliance of state-based LGBTQ advocacy organizations, and is a proud member of Community Shares of Greater Milwaukee and Community Shares of Wisconsin.